websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/adding-the-uad-framework.md

 ## Modify the Portlet

-In addition to the data fields that are specific to your application, you must pass along the user related data fields you added in the `service.xml` file.
+When you pass the specific to your application from the form, you must also pass the user-related data fields you added in the `service.xml` file.

 ```{literalinclude} ./adding-the-uad-framework/resources/liferay-h6d2.zip/h6d2-web/src/main/java/com/acme/h6d2/web/internal/portlet/H6D2Portlet.java
 :language: java
 :lines: 30-66
 ```

-The `H6D2 Portlet` has a `H6D2EntryLocalService` field called `_h6d2EntryLocalService` and an action-handling method called `addH6D2Entry`.
-The `addH6D2Entry` method calls `H6D2EntryLocalService`'s `addH6D2Entry` method, passing the different data fields received from the `ActionRequest`.
+The `H6D2 Portlet` has an `H6D2EntryLocalService` field called `_h6d2EntryLocalService` and an action-handling method called `addH6D2Entry`.
+The `addH6D2Entry` method calls `H6D2EntryLocalService`'s `addH6D2Entry` method, passing the data fields received from the `ActionRequest`.

-The portlet's `view.jsp` submits `ActionRequests` to `H6D2 Portlet`.
+The portlet's `view.jsp` contains a form users can submit in an `ActionRequest` to `H6D2 Portlet`.

 ```{literalinclude} ./adding-the-uad-framework/resources/liferay-h6d2.zip/h6d2-web/src/main/resources/META-INF/resources/view.jsp
 :language: jsp
 :lines: 18-26
 ```

-Submitting an `ActionRequest` with the `actionURL` invokes the portlet's `addH6D2Entry` method.
+Submitting the `ActionRequest` with the `actionURL` invokes the portlet's `addH6D2Entry` method.

 ## Additional Information